SoSly/forge/documents/sorcerer.md

 Different sorcerers claim different origins for their innate magic.
 Choose from one of the many variations listed below.

 ### Divine Soul
 Sometimes the spark of magic that fuels a sorcerer comes from a divine source that glimmers within the soul.
 Having such a blessed soul is a sign that your innate magic might come from a distant but powerful familial connection to a divine being.
-Perhaps your ancestor was an angel, transformed into a mortal and sent to fight in a god’s name.
+Perhaps your ancestor was an angel, transformed into a mortal and sent to fight in a god's name.
 Or your birth might align with an ancient prophecy, marking you as a servant of the gods or a chosen vessel of divine magic.

 A Divine Soul, with a natural magnetism, is seen as a threat by some religious hierarchies.
 As an outsider who commands sacred power, a Divine Soul can undermine an existing order by claiming a direct tie to the divine.